egap/methods-guides/latex-guide/latex-guide.md

 # 7. LaTeX dos and don'ts

-You will find that authors have their own macros, their own style in the `.tex` document, and they're own preferences when using LaTeX.
+You will find that authors have their own macros, their own style in the `.tex` document, and their own preferences when using LaTeX.
 Here we offer general principles that can help improve your overall LaTeX workflow:

 #### DO keep your LaTeX readable!